Safari West

 Can we feed the animals?

 No, Safari West does not allow feeding of the animals by guests.
-The only exception is when you experience one of our special would be if you were on a special animal encounter tour under direct supervision of one of our knowledgeable guides.
+The only exception is when you experience one of our special animal encounters under the direct supervision of one of our knowledgeable safari guides.

 What happens if it rains?

 You will get wet…We put on rain gear and head out on tour!
-In the event of extreme weather it is possible that a tour may be canceled for safety reasons.
+In the event of extreme weather, a tour may be canceled for safety reasons.
 Cancellation policies in the event of extreme weather are available from our reservations department.

 What else is there to do?

-A visit to Safari West is an opportunity to reconnect to nature by taking time out your busy schedule to relax and take part in the many activities we offer.
-In addition to our Classic Safari Truck tour, we offer an exciting variety of private animal encounters, educational animal presentations, Swedish pressure-point massage and good food, and good company.
-Overnight guests can arrange to go hiking with Nancy Lang on her morning walk around Watusi Lake.
+A visit to Safari West is an opportunity to reconnect to nature by taking time out of your busy schedule to relax and take part in the many activities we offer.
+In addition to our Classic Safari, we offer an exciting variety of private animal encounters, educational animal presentations, good food, and good company.

 Do I need a sleeping bag, is there a bathroom in the tent...what is a luxury tent?

-If you have booked a reservation to stay in one of our safari tent cabins, or our cottage, expect that it will be like staying in any hotel.
-Linens, towels, and toiletries are provided in the tent cabins and the cottage.
+If you have booked a reservation to stay in one of our safari tent cabins, expect that it will be like staying in any hotel.
+Linens, towels, and toiletries are provided in the tent cabins.
 The tent cabins are equipped with comfortable beds…we call it “glamping”.

 Will my cell phone work at Safari West?

-The majority of cell phones and plans do not work at Safari West with the exception of a few hot spots (way up on the hill and sometimes down in the parking lot).
-Generally, only high end global satellite phones will work on Safari West property.
+The majority of cell phones and plans do not work at Safari West except for a few hot spots (way up on the hill and sometimes down in the parking lot).
+Generally, only high-end global satellite phones will work on Safari West property.

 Can I drive up to my tent cabin and leave my car parked there?

 We’re sorry.
-For safety reasons we do not allow guests to drive up to their tent cabins.
+For safety reasons, we do not allow guests to drive up to their tent cabins.
 Our staff will take you and your luggage up to your tent cabin at check-in and bring you and your luggage back to your vehicle at check-out in one of our Safari West vehicles.
-The only exception to this is for our handicapped accessible tent cabin which has a handicapped parking space right outside the tent cabin.
+The only exception to this is for our two accessible tent cabins which have an accessible parking space right outside the tent cabin.

 About Safari West